-Perhaps there is no word in the English language that has been more tortured, twisted, misunderstood and even perverted than the word “love”.
+Perhaps there is no word in the English language that has been more tortured, twisted, misunderstood and even perverted than the word “love.”
 Love is more than just a feeling and not something you keep falling into or out of from time to time.
 Even Christians are not immune to this kind of confusion & distortion of the real meaning of Love.
-The true definition of Love is ‘God’ (1 John 4:8), and that’s why Christ tells us the greatest commandment of all is to Love, because to Love is to know God.

 God demonstrated His own love through Christ who died for us while we were still sinners (Romans 5:8).
-For our sakes, He who knew no sin became sin so that through Him we might become the righteousness of God (2 Corinthians 5:21).
+For our sakes, He (Jesus) who knew no sin became sin so that through Him we might become the righteousness of God (2 Corinthians 5:21).
 Such amazing love is beyond my comprehension.
-Unutterable Mercy and Grace.

 “Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.
 Love never ends.” – 1 Corinthians 13:4–8

 Love primarily is self-giving and a choice we have to keep on making.
 We hear people say, I’d die for you, but there is something harder than dying for someone, and that is living – living sacrificially for someone.
 Sometimes it takes more courage to live than people realise.
 In fact, it is much harder to live for Jesus than to die.
 It’s easier for us to be ashamed of the gospel, and of our identity in Christ than to be bold and courageous especially when we need to be.

 - According to 1 Corinthians 14:1, we are to pursue love.

 - According to Colossians 3:14, we are to put on love.